Burkhardt0Patrick/Burkhardt0Patrick/README.md

 # 👨‍💻 Patrick Burkhardt

-🎓 Formado em Defesa Cibernética pela FIAP
+🎓 Graduated in Cybersecurity from FIAP

-💻 Estudando Pentest e Desenvolvimento Full Stack Java (EBAC)
+💻 Studying Penetration Testing and Full Stack Java Development (EBAC)

-🔒 Foco em Segurança Ofensiva, Desenvolvimento Web e Boas Práticas em Git
+🔒 Focus on Offensive Security, Web Development, and Git Best Practices

-📍 Zurique, Suíça 🇨🇭
+📍 Zurich, Switzerland 🇨🇭

 ---

-## 💡 Sobre mim
+## 💡 About me

-Sou apaixonado por tecnologia, segurança digital e desenvolvimento de software.
+I am passionate about technology, digital security, and software development.

-Atualmente estou focado em aprofundar meus conhecimentos em:
+Currently, I am focused on deepening my knowledge in:

-- 🔒 Segurança Ofensiva e Pentest
+- 🔒 Offensive Security and Penetration Testing
-- ☕ Desenvolvimento Backend com Java
+- ☕ Backend Development with Java
-- 🐍 Automação e scripts com Python
+- 🐍 Automation and scripting with Python
-- 🌐 Desenvolvimento Web Full Stack
+- 🌐 Full Stack Web Development
-- 🧪 Projetos práticos integrando desenvolvimento + cibersegurança
+- 🧪 Practical projects integrating development + cybersecurity
-- 🛠️ Versionamento e boas práticas com Git/GitHub
+- 🛠️ Version control and best practices with Git/GitHub

 ---